ga4gh/data-security/AAI/AAIConnectProfile.md

-In particular, this specification introduces a JSON Web Token ([JWT](#relevant-specifications)) syntax for an access token to enable an OIDC provider (called a Broker) allow a downstream access token consumer (called a Claim Clearinghouse) to locate the Broker’s /userinfo endpoint as a means to fetch GA4GH Claims.
+In particular, this specification introduces a JSON Web Token ([JWT](#relevant-specifications)) syntax for an access token to enable an OIDC provider (called a [Broker](#term-broker)) to allow a downstream access token consumer (called a [Claim Clearinghouse](#term-claim-clearinghouse)) to locate the Broker’s /userinfo endpoint as a means to fetch [GA4GH Claims](#term-ga4gh-claim).
 This specification is suggested to be used together with others that specify the syntax and semantics of the GA4GH Claims exchanged.

 ### Table of Contents